Skip to main content

 When you need this

-Use upstream authentication when the MCP server you are registering requires some form of authentication (eg- static bearer token or custom headers).
+Use upstream authentication when the MCP server you are registering requires some form of authentication (eg- static bearer token, custom headers, or OAuth).
 Typical examples:

 • SaaS-hosted MCP servers